 There are various methods to dissolve a marriage.
 Mediation, in which a neutral professional (usually a lawyer or mental health professional) facilitates a resolution between the parties, is generally the most economical means of ending a marriage.
 Participants can be represented by counsel (their own lawyers) throughout the process.
 Another option is collaborative divorce, a process that requires both parties to agree in advance not to go to court, and to retain new counsel if they do.
-However, not all couples are suited to mediation or collaborative divorce, particularly if one spouse has not been, or will not be, given access to the financial information and documentation necessary to make an informed decision, or fears for his or her safety or the safety of his or her children.
+While these two models of divorce sound very appealing to most people (they sound amicable, they sound cheap) not all couples are suited to mediation or collaborative divorce, particularly if one spouse has not been, or will not be, given access to the financial information and documentation necessary to make an informed decision, or fears for his or her safety or the safety of his or her children.
 One or both individuals may also prefer not to negotiate directly with the other spouse.

-Another option is the more traditional approach: hiring a lawyer to negotiate on your behalf.
+Another choice for divorcing is the more traditional approach: hiring a lawyer to negotiate on your behalf.

-Hiring a lawyer does not necessarily mean that you and your spouse are headed to divorce court.
+Hiring a lawyer does not necessarily mean you and your spouse are headed to divorce court.

 An agreement may be negotiated (as in an uncontested divorce), either directly or through counsel, without ever stepping foot in a courtroom.
 Litigation (or a contested divorce) though unavoidable in some instances, will often increase a couple’s costs.